 Similar to Team USA and France, Nike tagged team with Dutch artist Piet Parra to create skateboarding uniforms for Team Brazil and hopes to represent the unique skating cultures from each country.
 Brazil’s outfits take cues from football jerseys and a toucan is stitched into the shirts to represent happiness.
 Functionality is at the heart of these uniforms, which were designed to be lightweight and breathable.

-While Aussie fashion is normally about resort wear and casual pieces, the country has delivered one of the best kits for Tokyo 2020 by Asics.
+While fashion in Australia is normally about casual wear, the country has created one of the best kits for Tokyo 2020 by Asics.
 Designed to express the power and pride of Team Australia, the iconic green and gold colour schemes with Japanese origami-inspired visual details are highlighted throughout.
 Taking Tokyo’s heat and humidity into account, the technical mesh and fabrics are strategically placed for a cooling sensation too.

 South Korea: The North Face and Nike